-I could only summarise these into two main traits; traits which I believe are lacking in our nation’s fabric, and causing us great harm to the generations ahead.
-Integrity and Excellence.
+I could only summarise these into two main traits which I believe are lacking in our nation’s fabric, and causing us great harm, even to the generations ahead: Integrity and Excellence.

 Integrity

-We have often heard many politicians who have either spoken half-truths or blatantly lied while on official duties, or even under oath.
+We have often heard many politicians who have either spoken half-truths or blatantly lied while in official capacity, or even under oath.
 But you know, It’s not just politicians that run our nation: I mean, do they even finance their elections themselves?

 It’s the average Ghanaian.
 For a country that professes at least 60% Christianity, it’s a shame that we find ourselves in this situation.
 True Christianity would have proven otherwise.